DrkSephy/drksephy.github.io/_posts/2015-11-28-geneticalgorithms.md

 * Generate new children through crossover and mutation
 * Repeat

-Out of all of these steps, we haven't discussed what it means to "converge".
+Out of all of these steps, we haven't discussed what it means for our algorithm to "converge".

+## Convergence

+A genetic algorithm can terminate based on several conditions, based on the problem at hand.
+These conditions are shown below but not limited to:

+* A minimum value has been found based on the problem
+* Termination after X amount of generations have been generated
+* Newer generations fail to improve fitness over a given time

+By sheer coincedence, it turns out that the values chosen for our Linear Congruential Generator outputs integers whose partitions can actually be minimized to <b>zero</b>.
+Therefore, we will say that our algorithm has converged once the difference in our partitioned sets has reached zero.
+If we were changing the seed values and parameters of our random number generator, we would simply keep a frequency table in order to inspect whether our genetic algorithm has converged (whether at a minimal value or a local plateau).

+Last, we analyze the results of running our genetic algorithm.